leanprover/lean4/tmp/lean4.md

 where more than one .olean contains the same monomorphised function.
 We see two options: we have a canonical way to generate names for monomorphised functions; we generate unique names, and accept the fact the environment will contain duplicates.
 It is just a space issue.
+Remark: see comment `closure` bullet point below.
+We may not use unboxed values in closures.

 - In Lean3, `name`, `level` and `expr` are all implemented in C++.
 To expose these objects in Lean, we have to wrap them using a subclass of `vm_external`.
 This generates a significant performance overhead.
 For example, suppose we have a lean